hashobject/perun/README.md

 It's quite easy to setup automatic static site deployment.
 E.x. you have GitHub repo for your blog and you are using `boot-s3` to sync files to Amazon S3.
-In this case it's possible to setup flow in a way that every commit to GitHub would be build om Heroku using perun and deployed to AWS S3.
+In this case it's possible to setup flow in a way that every commit to GitHub would be built on Heroku using perun and deployed to AWS S3.

 Assuming you have setup similar to [example](https://github.com/hashobject/blog.hashobject.com/blob/master/build.boot#L31) in order to achieve this you need to: